You may wish to see an introductory page with a map first.

 St. Catherine's, the church of the Italian Knights stands opposite Our Lady of Victories and it was built a few years later.
 The portico however was added in 1713 and it was designed by Romano Carapecchia, an assistant to Carlo Fontana whose only work in Rome is the new façade of S. Giovanni Calibita.

 St. Catherine's, Our Lady of Victories, Auberge of Italy, Auberge of Castile and St. James' Cavalier make up a very interesting example of late XVIth century architecture.
-In January 2012 a new large real estate development, although not directly affecting these monuments, appeared to be threatening this historical corner of Valletta.

 (left) St. James'; (right) St. Paul's Shipwreck